xavpav9/hybrid-encryption/README.md

 ### Credits:
 - Amazing video from [JacksonInfoSec](https://www.youtube.com/watch?v=vFXgbEL7DhI) on the calculation of the S-Box - I still barely understand it but this video helped the most.
 - All the WikiPedia pages about this are great as well, specifically the ones on the [AES S-Box](https://en.wikipedia.org/wiki/Rijndael_S-box) and many of the other pages about the steps of AES.
+- Information for RSA implementation was mostly found on links from [this Medium article](https://medium.com/@curiosity-papers/carmichael-function-a-complete-guide-number-theory-1626d6b897f0)